Kristina01111000/Drws_site/README.md

 - Ccholistic1!
 For constant contact hwalsdorf@earth
 - Get the constant contact stuff set up
-- Fourissimo club email + page editing -> need to make contact form for it
+- Fourissimo club email + page editing -> need to make contact form for it -> need to attach contact form to his email
 - check on bens account confirmation
 - make sure he understands why we need a google doc